Claims Paid Right the First Time

 Reads ambient notes, encounter summaries, orders, services, and clinical findings.

-Suggest Dx
+Suggest Diagnosis

 Converts accepted CDI responses into suggested ICD diagnosis outcomes with source rationale.

-Suggest PX Codes
+Suggest Service Codes

 Handoff Claim-Ready